Magnesium deficiency and sudden death

 The average mixed American diet supplies about 120 mg of magnesium per 1,000 calories.
 Green leafy vegetables are particularly good sources of the mineral, as are dry beans and peas, soybeans, nuts and whole grains.
 High losses of magnesium occur in the refinement of foods, and some losses result when cooking water is discarded.

 Magnesium deficiency is more common than you migh expect; surveys indicate that approximately 10 percent of "normal" individuals have less than normal blood levels of magnesium.
 E.B.
 Flink, author of "Magnesium Deficiency in Human Subjects: A Personal Historical Perspective," has listed numerous causes of magnesium deficiency.
 He classifies them into nutritional causes (dietary insufficiency, alcoholism); intestinal causes (diarrhea, malabsorption); excess loss of magnesium through the kidneys (due to disease or the influence of drugs, especially diuretics); endocrine and metabolism causes (hyperthyroidism, pregnancy, excessive lactation, high levels of serum calcium); and genetic and neonatal causes.
-Clinically, magnesium deficiency may be present in a variety of ways.
-Symptoms related to the central nervous system are the most obvious but require a relatively severe deficiency before they make themselves known.
-When present, they may include personality changes, muscle spasms, tremors, numbness and tingling and in extreme instances, convulsions and delirium.

 Recent evidence suggests that most common manifestations of hypomagnesemia involve the cardiovascular system.
 They are, however, almost always attributed to existent disease of the heart or to complications related to potassium deficiency.
 Hypomagnesemia may occur secondary to increased urinary loss of magnesium associated with the use of diuretics.
 A decrease in the heart muscle content of magnesium may occur secondary to coronary artery disease and heart attacks due to coronary thrombosis.
 Magnesium appears to be essential for the maintenance of the functional integrity of the heart muscle and magnesium deficiencies have been linked to abnormal heart rhythms and to sudden death.
 Supplemental magnesium has been shown to be effective in preventing abnormalities in heart rhythm that are associated with heart attacks and digitalis intoxication.
 Evidence shows that magnesium also helps maintain the health of arterial walls and that a deficiency of the mineral may predispose to the development of arteriosclerosis and hypertension.
-The absorption of orally administered magnesium is unpredictable, but 45 percent is the usual estimate.
-Both magnesium hydroxide and magnesium oxide are capable of raising serum magnesium levels when administered orally alone or as food supplementation.

 Source: findarticles.com